adamhaafiz/adamhaafiz.com/_drafts/2017-09-10-how-this-website-works.md

 ### Redirecting Traffic

-Setting up the redirect from the `www` subdomain to the apex domain is simply a matter of addding a new CNAME record.
+Setting up the redirect from the `www` subdomain to the apex domain is simply a matter of addding a new `CNAME` record.
 Try it out now: [www.adamhaafiz.com](http://www.adamhaafiz.com).
 You'll notice that your browser gets automatically redirected to the apex domain.

 #### "Hey, didn't you say earlier that CNAME records don't work with apex domains?"

-You can add CNAME records to point a subdomain **to** any other URL (including apex domains), but you can't use them to point **from** an apex domain.
+You can add `CNAME` records to point a subdomain **to** any other URL (including apex domains), but you can't use them to point **from** an apex domain.

-Before we wrap up, remember that earlier step about adding a custom domain to your GitHub pages wesite?
+Before we wrap up, remember that earlier step about adding a custom domain to your GitHub Pages wesite?
 This step actually generates a [CNAME file](https://github.com/adamhaafiz/adamhaafiz.github.io/blob/master/CNAME) and commits it into your repository.
-I haven't been able to find out what exactly this CNAME file does, but I *think* GitHub uses it to know which domain to point to when someone visits the GitHUb Pages URL directly.
+I asked GitHub about this and they said they use this file to know to point to the custom domain instead of the default GitHub Pages URL.

 ## Next Step: HTTPS